-There is roughly $7.4 billion of unclaimed life insurance money in the U.S. Many family members are unaware that their loved ones held a life insurance policy and are “oblivious beneficiaries.”
+There are billions of dollars of unclaimed life insurance money in the U.S. Many family members are unaware that their loved ones held a life insurance policy and are “oblivious beneficiaries.”
 Could you be owed a life insurance payout?

 Why is There So Much Unclaimed Life Insurance Money?